joshlf/bfspath/README.md

 Overview
 ========

 Dijkstra's pathfinding algorithm takes the approach of, at every point, prioritizing building up information about the current shortest path.
 Thus, since the shortest path is always the one being considered, when the destination is reached, it is guaranteed that the path used to find it is the shortest one.
 This is particularly useful on graphs with varying edge-lengths.
-However, this requires keeping track of a large amount of information relating to each vertex and path, often in data structures with non-constant insertion and removal such as priority queues.
+However, this requires keeping track of a large amount of information relating to each vertex and path, in data structures with non-constant insertion or removal such as priority queues.

 The approach of this algorithm is to mutate graphs with varying edge-lengths into ones in which each edge is considered to be of some unit length.
 This allows the algorithm to take advantage of the property of breadth-first-search (BFS) that "levels" of a graph are visited in increasing order.
 That is, first vertices which are one edge away from the start, then two, then three, etc.  In a graph in which each edge length is the same, the first path to reach the destination must be the shortest one (and has a distance equal to the number of layers of BFS performed).